-Election Impact: Health care stocks jump following midterms
+U.S. stocks surge after midterms, led by health care

+Investors were relieved to see that the elections went largely as they expected.
+The election results were especially good for health care and marijuana stocks plus several other industries and companies.

-NEW YORK (AP) — The outcome of the midterm elections was good for the stock market in general, mostly because it didn’t produce any big surprises, but it was especially good for the health care industry and several other companies.
+NEW YORK — The outcome of the U.S. midterm elections was good for the stock market in general, mostly because it didn’t produce any big surprises, but it was especially good for health-care stocks and several other industries and companies.

-Health insurers rose sharply Wednesday as investors anticipated that any prospects of repealing the Affordable Care Act, which expanded health insurance to millions of Americans, diminished greatly now that Democrats control the House of Representatives.

-Marijuana companies soared after several states voted to partly legalize pot, oil and gas companies benefited from the defeat of a ballot measure in Colorado that might have restricted drilling, and a dialysis services company rocketed higher after California voters rejected a measure that would have capped the profits of dialysis clinics.
+Investors were relieved to see that the elections went largely as they expected.
+Democrats won control of the House of Representatives while Republicans kept a majority in the Senate, as most polls had suggested.

+It’s not clear how the divided Congress will work with Republican President Donald Trump, but if the possibilities for compromise and big agenda items seem limited, Wall Street is fine with that because it means politics is that much less likely to crowd out the performance of the strong U.S. economy.
+Historically markets have performed well after midterm elections and with split control of Congress.

 Most Read Business Stories